Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 - `PUT` `PATCH`: update or create an item
 - `DELETE`: delete an item

-Whenver you need to access a single item, you can get the item you want by specifying its primary key:
+Whenever you need to access a single item, you can get the item you want by specifying its primary key:

 ```
 GET /api/book/id/1000